In this article:

 Connecting NPS with other KPIs and financial data can help drive further insight throughout your company.
 Consider, for example, taking individual NPS results and looking at each customer’s financial behavior over time.
 This process will help you answer questions like:

-- Are promoters retained at a higher rate than passive and detractors?
+- Are promoters retained at a higher rate than passives and detractors?

 - Do promoters increase in spending over time?

-- Do detractors decrease in spending over time?
+- Do detractors decrease their spend over time, or even churn?

-The answers to questions like these can help determine the long-term value of moving folks from detractor and passive groups into the promoter range.
-They can also ease the process of getting buy-in from other team members for NPS-driven company changes and initiatives.
+The answers to questions like these can help determine the long-term value of moving folks from the detractor and passive groups into the promoter range.
+This may also ease the process of getting buy-in from other team members for NPS-driven company changes and initiatives.